xtermjs/xterm.js/addons/xterm-addon-image/README.md

   (default `{sixelDefaultPalette: 'ANSI256'}`).
 Support for non-private palette is currently broken and falls back to private palette mode.

+  Note that the underlying SIXEL library currently handles palette colors in *printer mode*, thus color changes are applied immediately at SIXEL cursor position, but never backwards for earlier pixels of the same color register.
+While this makes the SIXEL processing much faster and more flexible (in fact one can use more colors than given by the palette limit by dynamically redefining them), it is technically incompatible to older VTs, where a color change would always change earlier pixels (*terminal mode*).
+Practically it makes no difference for fully pre-quantitized images, still a future version may provide a dedicated *terminal mode* setting, to be more in line with old VTs.

+- **SIXEL Raster Attributes Handling**
+  If raster attributes were found in the SIXEL data (level 2), the image will always be limited to the given height/width extend.
+We deviate here from the specification on purpose, as it allows several processing optimizations.
+For level 1 SIXEL data without any raster attributes the image can freely grow in width and height up to the last data byte, which has a much higher processing penalty.
+In general encoding libraries should not created level 1 data anymore and not produce pixel information beyond the announced height/width extend.
+Both is discouraged by the >30 years old specification.

+  Currently the SIXEL implementation of the addon does not take custom pixel sizes into account, a SIXEL pixel will map 1:1 to a screen pixel.

 ### Storage and Drawing Settings

-The internal storage holds images up to `storageLimit` (in MB, calculated as 4-channel RBGA unpacked).
-Once hit images get evicted by FIFO.
+The internal storage holds images up to `storageLimit` (in MB, calculated as 4-channel RBGA unpacked, default 100 MB).
+Once hit images get evicted by FIFO rules.
 Furthermore images on the alternate buffer will always be erased on buffer changes.

 The addon exposes two properties to interact with the storage limits at runtime:
 - `storageLimit`